-1 – Phylogenies comprises an essential source of information for evolutionary and ecological studies.
-They allow to investigate hypothesis from trait patterns evolution to the relationship among evolutionary diversity and ecosystem functioning.
-However, for some groups, like fishes, obtain a phylogenetic hypothesis that include all species of interest in a local assemblage can be a difficult task, hindering studies involving this group, mainly in tropical region.
+1 – Phylogenies summarize essential information for evolutionary and ecological studies.
+They allow investigating hypotheses from trait evolution to the relationship between evolutionary diversity and ecosystem functioning.
+However, obtaining a phylogenetic hypothesis that includes all fish species within a local assemblage can be difficult, hindering studies involving this group.

-2 – In order to facilitate the obtention of phylogenetic information for bony fish in a standardized and reliable way we developed the R package FishPhyloMaker.
-FishPhyloMaker automatize the insertion procedure of absent species in phylogeny using the most comprehensive phylogeny of finned-ray fishes as a backbone.
-The insertion is made sequentially, following the taxonomy hierarchy of species and the user can choose if the insertion will be done through an interactive procedure or automatically, facilitating the use of FishPhyloMaker package by non-specialists in the group.
+2 – To facilitate the obtention of phylogenetic information for ray-finned fishes in a standardized and reliable way, we developed the R package FishPhyloMaker.
+FishPhyloMaker automates the insertion procedure of absent species in phylogeny using the most comprehensive phylogeny of ray-finned fishes as a backbone.
+The insertion is made sequentially, following the taxonomy hierarchy of species.
+The user can choose if the insertion will be done through an interactive procedure or automatically, facilitating the use of the FishPhyloMaker package by unspecialized users.

-3 – We presented the main functions of FishPhyloMaker package, FishTaxaMaker() and FishPhyloMaker(), that together allows for the assessment of validity of species names and generate dated phylogenies for a local pool of species, respectively.
-We also show how the insertions can be mapped in the phylogenetic tree, allowing to identify phylogenetic gaps in the relationships of species of the local assemblages.
+3 – We presented the main functions of the FishPhyloMaker package, FishTaxaMaker() and FishPhyloMaker().
+The functions assess the validity of species names and generate dated phylogenies for a local pool of species, respectively.
+We also show how the insertions can be mapped into the phylogenetic tree, allowing one to identify the lack of phylogenetic information in local assemblages.

-4- FishPhyloMaker facilitates the generation of phylogenetic trees through a reliable and reproducible way for the most diversified group of vertebrates.
-The package adopt well known rules of insertion which will expand the range of evolutionary and ecological questions that can be addressed using bony fishes as a study model (mainly in community phylogenetic studies).
-Also, will allow to identify shortfalls in the evolutionary relationships of fish species.
+4 – FishPhyloMaker facilitates the generation of phylogenetic trees through a reliable and reproducible way for the most diversified group of vertebrates within a user-friendly interface.
+The package adopts well-known rules of insertion, which will expand the range of evolutionary and ecological questions that can be addressed using ray-finned fishes as study models.

 Introduction

-Phylogenies have been widely used in ecology, particularly in the last 20 years, mainly due to the development of theoretical frameworks (e.g. Webb et al. 2008, Felsenstein 1985), numerical methods and software (Webb et al., 2008), advancing our knowledge at different scales of investigation.
-Currently, research agenda in ecology and evolution almost always involves the use of a phylogenetic approach, from species level to a macroecological scale, which makes mandatory the presence of a comprehensive phylogenetic tree (for traits (e.g. Maestri et al. 2017); invasion ecology (Pinto-Ledezma et al., 2020); metacommunity ecology (Pillar & Duarte, 2010); biodiversity and ecosystem functioning (Molina-Venegas et al. 2021))
+Phylogenies have been widely explored in ecology in the last decades due to the development of theoretical frameworks (e.g., Webb et al. 2008, Felsenstein 1985), numerical methods, and software (Webb et al., 2008).
+The research agenda in ecology and evolution encompasses phylogenetic approaches from organismal to macroecological-scale, including trait evolution (Maestri et al. 2017), invasion ecology (Pinto-Ledezma et al., 2020), metacommunity ecology (Pillar & Duarte, 2010), and ecosystem functioning (Molina-Venegas et al. 2021).
+Hence, comprehensive phylogenetic trees must be available to address those topics.

-The availability of phylogenetic trees has grown in the last decade, with some groups presenting well-established phylogenies, e.g. birds (Jetz, Thomas, Joy, Hartmann, & Mooers, 2012a), plants (Magallón, Gómez-Acevedo, Sánchez-Reyes, & Hernández-Hernández, 2015), butterflies (Chazot et al., 2019), bony fishes (Betancur et al., 2017; Rabosky et al., 2018).
-However, they differ in an important characteristic.
-While certain groups, present comprehensive phylogenies including all known species (e.g. birds), other groups, like fishes, species are absent in the most comprehensive phylogeny available.
-This imposes a problem since the lack of species in the phylogeny affect the calculation of metrics that indicates evolutionary process (e.g. diversification measures), generate inaccurate estimates of phylogenetic signal (Seger et al. 2010), trait evolution (Boettiger, Coop, & Ralph, 2012), underestimate phylogenetic diversity in local communities, or even impede the realization of an entire study.
+Well-established phylogenies for most of known species are available for some groups, such as birds (Jetz, Thomas, Joy, Hartmann, & Mooers, 2012a), plants (Magallón, Gómez-Acevedo, Sánchez-Reyes, & Hernández-Hernández, 2015), and butterflies (Chazot et al., 2019).
+On the other hand, the available phylogenies for bony fishes (Betancur et al., 2017; Rabosky et al., 2018) display several issues related to the taxonomic position of some clades (e.g., non-monophyletic groups) and the lack of species representativeness.
+The latter issue hampers answering some questions on the ecology and evolution of bony fishes by generating inaccuracy to estimates of phylogenetic signal, trait evolution, and phylogenetic diversity (Seger et al. 2010, Boettiger, Coop, & Ralph, 2012), or even impeding their calculation.